 - The Kenya Mission would like to encourage all Kenyan living in Switzerland to register themselves with the Mission.
-It should be noted that only registered Kenyans will be eligible to vote during the forth coming general election scheduled for March, 2013.
+It should be noted that only registered Kenyans will be eligible to vote during the general election.

 THE 24TH UPU CONGRESS GENEVA

 Statement by the Hon.
 Musalia Mudavadi, EGH, MP, Deputy Prime Minister and Minister for local Government of the Republic of Kenya,

 It is my great pleasure to have this opportunity to address you on this auspicious occasion of the opening ceremony of the 24th Universal Postal Union (UPU) Congress.
 On behalf of the President, the Prime Minister and the people of the Republic of Kenya, I bring to you happy felicitations and best wishes as you embark on the agenda and debates that will shape the direction and growth of the postal business in the coming four-year cycle.

 Excellencies, this opening ceremony is very dear to the people of Kenya and Africa at large.
 They had looked forward with great anticipation and enthusiasm to the unveiling of the 24th UPU Congress in Nairobi in August this year.
 Substantial resources and elaborate preparatory activities were undertaken to realize what could have been a memorable Nairobi UPU Congress.
 But that was before their dreams were interrupted by the unfortunate events in the post-election period.